by Niklas Göransson

-Those who’ve read the rare NIFELHEIM interviews through the years will be familiar with the twins’ habit of irritably fending off all questions about modern (as in, 1990 and onwards) black metal.
-They have also mocked several named bands, newcomers at the time but who would go on to be considered classics.
+Those who’ve read the rare NIFELHEIM interviews through the years will be familiar with the twins’ habit of irritably fending off all questions about modern – as in, 1990 and onwards – black metal.
+They’ve also mocked several named bands, newcomers at the time but who would go on to be considered classics.

-– We’ve never hesitated in taunting others, says Hellbutcher.
+– We’ve never hesitated to taunt others, says Hellbutcher.
 Personally, I don’t listen to any of these new bands so I might as well insult them.